In this article, we explained how to make each of your blog post SEO friendly, so they can rank very high on the search

 Conducting simple keyword research is very easy; you don’t have to buy any software or hire an expert to do simple keyword research for each blog post.

 - Google Keyword Planner: I rely solely on Google Keyword planner to check the volume of keyword searches and the competition and cost per click for each keyword.
 Log on to Google Keyword Planner with your Google account and click on find a new keyword.
 Type in the keyword that best describes your post, and it will show you a list of keywords and the search volume.
 Make a list of the top five (5) keywords; check out for long-phrase with decent search volume (They are the best).
 Then head over to the Google search page.

 - Google Search: On the Google search page, enter each of the keywords you’ve sort listed from the keyword planner.
 Don’t hit the search button, allow the box to show suggested search terms, then take note of those terms and copy them in a notepad.
 Once you’ve copied the suggested search terms, and then hit the search button and scroll to the end of the search page where it would show another list of suggested terms.
 Take note of those terms as well.
 With the two methods, you should be able to come up with a good keyword for your post title and headings.
 Make sure your keyword has a decent search volume.
-Include the keywords in your Post title, Headings and subheadings as well as post body.
+Include the keywords in your Post title, Headings, and subheadings as well as the post body.

 Just like I have mentioned above, make sure you include your chosen keyword in your post title, you should also make the post title look as catchy as possible.

 The purpose of making it look catchy is to get human readers to click on your post when they see it on the result page, while the purpose of using keywords in the post title is to trigger your page on the search engine result page.